Charlie Krueger: NFL career

-Krueger was selected ninth overall in the 1958 NFL Draft by the San Francisco 49ers.
+Krueger was selected ninth overall in the 1958 NFL draft by the San Francisco 49ers.
 He played defensive tackle for the team until his retirement in 1973.
+After sitting out his rookie year due to injury, he started 193 of the 198 games in which he appeared.
 He was selected to the Associated Press All-Pro second-team in 1960 and 1965, and the UPI All-Pro honorable mention team in 1966.
+He was selected to the Pro Bowl in 1960 and 1964.
+From 1970-72, his teams won three consecutive NFC West titles.

+Pro Bowl Los Angeles Rams' guard Joe Scibelli, who faced off against Krueger tens of times over 13 years, thought Krueger would have gained more acclaim but for Krueger's quiet nature.
+He observed the most Krueger ever said to him was "'Good game, Joe'" after a game ended.
+In the 1971 championship game between the Dallas Cowboys and 49ers, coach Tom Landry ran 90% of the Cowboys' running plays away from Krueger.
+Landry said, "'No one is able to gain running at Charlie Krueger ... and we were not about to experiment.'"

+Paul Wiggin, a Krueger line coach and former Cleveland Browns player said the Browns would use film of Krueger to study proper defensive tackle technique.
+He was regularly double and tripled-teamed, freeing up his linemates to make plays.

 Krueger wore number 70 and his number was retired by the 49ers.
 Nicknamed the "Textbook Tackle," his defensive teammates included Pro Football Hall of Fame members Dave Wilcox at linebacker and Jimmy Johnson at cornerback.
 He was one of the last linemen in the NFL to wear a two-bar "quarterback" facemask.
+Toward the end of his career, veteran players called him "'The last of the old leather.'"
 His brother Rolf (b.1946) was also an NFL player with the St. Louis Cardinals and the 49ers, where the two played together in 1972 and 1973.

 Krueger's 15-year tenure with the 49ers is tied with Len Rohde for fourth in team history, behind John Brodie, Jerry Rice, and Jimmy Johnson.
+He was a mentor, father figure, or big brother to many players on the team; and was particularly close with Howard Mudd.
+Mudd said of Krueger, "'Charlie Krueger is such a pure guy, he has no enemies. ...
+But he is an incredibly complex man.
+I always felt he cared too much about football.'"

+Toward the conclusion of his career, Krueger said "'In 1958 I came into the NFL and it was purely a game. ...
+Fifteen years later, it is strictly a marketing enterprise.
+I'm a dinosaur who's survived the Ice Age only to discover I'm caught between hard rock and hot clothes.'"

+Honors

-Krueger was inducted into the National Football Foundation Hall of Fame in 1983, and the 49ers Hall of Fame in 2009.
+Krueger was inducted into the National Football Foundation Hall of Fame in 1983, and was included in the inaugural 49ers Hall of Fame class in 2009.
+In 2014, he was inducted into the Texas Sports Hall of Fame.